MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 The goal of gradual rollout is to ensure the Windows ecosystem has the best driver available for each system by monitoring telemetry to ensure your customers are having the best possible experience.
 Should a driver appear unhealthy during gradual rollout phase, Microsoft may choose to **pause** the driver distribution for investigation and/or seek appropriate remediation, including a Microsoft-initiated driver cancellation (_expiration_).

 >[!NOTE]
-> - Drivers in gradual rollout are visible only to systems running Windows 10 verion 1709 and later.
+> - Drivers in gradual rollout are visible only to systems running Windows 10 version 1709 and later.
-> - Eventually, all drivers submitted to Windows Update will go through gradual rollout.

 ## Main concepts of gradual rollout